CatmanFan/FriishProduce/README.md

 ## To-Do
 * ***Before releasing v1.0:***
-  * Add support for the following:
-    * Genesis/Mega Drive
-    * Master System
-    * TurboGrafx-16/PC Engine
-    * NEO-GEO
-    * MSX
-    * Adobe Flash
   * Check for additional bugs that need to be fixed and streamline code to make it more readable.
-* Try redirecting foreign language *.json files in [main/FriishProduce/langs](https://github.com/CatmanFan/FriishProduce/tree/main/FriishProduce/langs) to a separate location/repo
 * Other VC injection support to be done later:
   * Commodore 64 (needs [Custom Frodo](https://gbatemp.net/threads/custom-frodo-for-c64-vc-injection.102356/))
   * TurboGrafx-16 CD (needs several programs to convert ISO to injectable format)
+* Try redirecting foreign language *.json files in [main/FriishProduce/langs](https://github.com/CatmanFan/FriishProduce/tree/main/FriishProduce/langs) to a separate location/repo

 ## Credits
 This program uses the following third-party components and apps: